cyborglaksh/exersieze-it/README.md

-# Exercise-It: Your Personal Workout Buddy App 🏋️‍♂️💪
+# Exerciese-It: Your Personal Workout Buddy App 🏋️‍♂️💪

 Welcome to **Exercise-It**, the ultimate workout companion! 🚀